OmarAkbarSraban/SQL-Yelp-Dataset-Project/README.md

 - `README.md`: This readme file.
 - `Assignment_Instructions.txt`: Detailed instructions for the assignment.
-- `Part1_Yelp_Dataset_Profiling_and_Understanding.sql`: SQL queries and answers for Part 1.
-- `Part2_Inferences_and_Analysis.sql`: SQL queries and answers for Part 2.
-- `Completed_Solution.pdf`: A PDF file containing the completed assignment with all SQL queries and results.
+- `Completed_Solution.txt`: A text file containing the completed assignment with all SQL queries and results.

 ## Part 1: Yelp Dataset Profiling and Understanding